The Kingdom of God in Your Marriage?

 How do you minister to your spouse?

 A minister in Hebrew and Greek is a servant.
 So to minister to your spouse is to serve your spouse.
-In our modern English language it means perform duties or services for another person.
+In our modern English language it means to perform duties or services for another person.

 The Old Testament priests ministered to God by doing the things He asked of them.
 They also ministered to the Israelites by doing the jobs they were not able to do in the Tabernacle and standing in on their behalf.

 How does this relate to your spouse?
 God lives in your spouse, so by serving them you are serving God.
+Please do not misinterpret this.
+BOTH spouses are to serve each other, not one spouse serving the other.

 One way to serve your spouse is by using their love language.
 Do you know these?
 There are 5: Quality time, Receiving Gifts, Acts of Service, Words of Affirmation, and Physical Touch.
 If you do not know yours, do yourself a favor and take the test.
 Make sure your spouse takes it, too.